 Colorado almost seems as if it should be the beating heart of locomotive history in the United States.
 It certainly helps that they have one of the most fantastic railway museums in the USA.

 The Colorado Railroad Museum has existed since the late fifties and offers a wealth of history and spectacle.
-Of course, the main attractions are the large, refurbished locomotives; though the museum is replete with old photographs, train models, and rich displays, they even have a roadhouse, just like in the old days.
+Of course, the main attractions are the large, refurbished locomotives; though the museum is replete with old photographs, train models, and rich displays, they even have a roundhouse, just like in the old days.

 If you're interested in how these vintage engines and historical artifacts are restored, a full demonstration is one of the displays there.
 Be sure to check their calendar while you visit since the museum frequently puts on displays specific to certain times of the year.